paheon/MeowBase/README.md

 The `DTree` class is a versatile and efficient tree data structure implementation in PHP.
 It is designed to handle hierarchical data with ease, providing a robust set of features for managing tree nodes.
 The class supports operations such as adding, replacing, deleting, and sorting nodes, making it suitable for a wide range of applications, from simple data organization to complex hierarchical data management.

 The `Mailer` class provides email functionality through PHPMailer integration, supporting both direct mode and asynchronous mode email sending, with features for handling attachments, embedded images, and HTML content.
-Details for the PHPMailer, please refer to the [PHPMailer](https://github.com/PHPMailer/PHPMailer)
+For PHPMailer details, please refer to [PHPMailer](https://github.com/PHPMailer/PHPMailer).

 The `File` class offers file system operations with path management and temporary file handling capabilities.